 Summing it up

 You need to proactively look for ways to reduce customer friction.
-Get feedback, look into the data and identify the parts of your process that annoy you when you go through it.
+Get feedback, look into the data and identify the customer friction points in your customer journey that annoy you when you go through it.

 Realize that creating a frictionless customer experience is a process that never ends.
 And that means that there’s always scope for you to grow.
 There’s always scope for you to make your customers’ lives much easier than your competitors do.